Barrett's esophagus natural treatment

 Barrett's esophagus in men and women.

-Fish oils, berries, vitamin supplements and wine may be helpful for those with Barrett's esophagus.
+Fish oils, berries, vitamin supplements and wine may be helpful for those with Barrett's esophagus in the form of prevention and perhaps treatment.

 Excessive abdominal fat increases the risk of Barrett's esophagus.
 Those who are obese are at a significantly increased risk.